May 13 History, Trivia and Fun Facts

 |1607 – English in Virginia founded Jamestown, the first permanent English settlement in North America.

-1637 – The rounded table knife was created by Cardinal Richelieu in France.
+1637 – Cardinal Richelieu created the rounded table knife in France.

 1890 – Nikola Tesla was issued a patent (#428,057) for an electric generator.